Embroidery stabilizer

 Ease of use and universal compatibility

-Tips for using your stabilizer correctly
+Tips for using your stabilizer well

 To ensure successful embroidery, a few simple steps are essential:

-- Always test on a similar piece of fabric before starting your embroidery .
+- Always test on a similar piece of fabric before starting your embroidery.

 - Remove the stabilizer only after the embroidery is completely finished.
-This protects the embroidered stitches .
+This protects the embroidered stitches.

-- For water-soluble stabilizers , wait until the design is dry before removing them.
+- For water-soluble stabilizers, wait until the design is dry before removing them.

 Newsletter